van-clj/thoth/README.md

 # Thoth

 A simple URL shortner using noir, mongodb and thinked to be deployed to Heroku.
-The URL are shortened using a base62 strings as ids.
+The URLs are shortened using a base62 strings as ids.

 ## Usage

 First go to src/thoth/config.clj and set your environments  for production, development and test.
 Basically you need to provide the following:

-- An un url with mongo credentials to use.
+* An un url with mongo credentials to use.
-- An auth-token used to validate requests when creating shortened urls.
+* An auth-token used to validate requests when creating shortened urls.

-After this, you need to set an environment variable to the desire environment:
+After this, you need to set an environment variable to the desired environment:

 ```bash
 export APP_ENV=development